-Among his recognitions, Mr. Kathwari is a recipient of the 2018 Ellis Island Medal of Honor and has been inducted into the American Furniture Hall of Fame.
+Among his recognitions, Mr. Kathwari is a recipient of the 2018 Ellis Island Medal of Honor, has been inducted into the American Furniture Hall of Fame and recipient of the National Retail Federation Gold Medal.
 He has been recognized as an Outstanding American by Choice by the U.S. government.
 He has received the Yale School of Management's Chief Executive Leadership Institute Lifetime of Leadership Award.
 He has also been recognized by Worth magazine as one of the 50 Best CEOs in the United States.
 He is the author of Trailblazer: from the Mountains of Kashmir to the Summit of Global Business and Beyond.

 Mr. Kathwari has extensive knowledge of the history of both the Company and the furniture industry as well as extensive experience in growing and managing a business.
-From experience with the Company, Mr. Kathwari possesses insight into retailing, marketing, manufacturing, finance, and strategic planning.
+Mr. Kathwari possesses insight into retailing, marketing, manufacturing, finance, and strategic planning.
 In addition, his work with both for-profit and not-for-profit organizations has given him perspectives from other industries, which have proven valuable throughout his service to the Company.